vseehausen/permissionless-create2/doc/eip.md

 This mechanism allows the `DEPLOYER_ADDRESS` to do any `CREATE2 (0xf5)` deployment, so it would be possible to forgo the intermediary CREATE2 factory contract, and use the deployer technique for all deployments.
 There are multiple downsides to this, however:

-* All contract deployments are subject to the front-running issue described above; which could become an annoyance
+- All contract deployments are subject to the front-running issue described above; which could become an annoyance
-* Concurrent deployments from the deployer are subject to race conditions, since EIP-7702 authorizations increase the account nonce.
-This means that if two deployments are submitted to the mempool without knowing about each other, only the first one will actually succeed, because the EIP-7702 authorization in the second transaction is for an outdated nonce.
+- Concurrent deployments from the deployer are subject to race conditions, since EIP-7702 authorizations increase the account nonce.
+This means that if two deployments are submitted to the mem-pool without knowing about each other, only the first one will actually succeed, because the EIP-7702 authorization in the second transaction is for an outdated nonce.
 This is not an issue when deployers are trying to deploy the same contract as we propose in this ERC, since even if the second delegation and transaction fails, the contract would have been deployed as desired.

 ### Multiple Transaction Procedure